 Rio de Janeiro is the most famous destination in Brazil.
 It’s usually what springs to mind when someone thinks of this country.
 Undoubtedly, it is one of the most beautiful cities in the world.

 The State of Rio de Janeiro is less famous than the city but it also has lots of interesting places to visit along the famous Costa Verde with its hundreds of small islands.
+Our Brazil vacation packages, explore not only the famous city but its gorgeous surroundings.
 There is also the lovely, ancient colonial port of Paraty, or the tropical paradise of Ilha Grande.
 The Northern coast boasts the town of Buzios, the Brazilian equivalent of Saint-Tropez, coveted by the local jet-set.
 A choice destination for relaxing, beaches and partying in exceptionally beautiful and natural surroundings!

 The famous Rio de Janeiro